Everything That Happened When I Came Off The Pill After 6 Years

 ”

-Dr Sarah E. Hill is a research psychologist specialising in women’s health, whose book How The Pill Changes Everything: Your Brain On Birth Control explores the impact of hormonal contraception on the brain and the body.
+Sarah E. Hill, PhD, is a research psychologist specializing in women’s health, whose book How The Pill Changes Everything: Your Brain On Birth Control explores the impact of hormonal contraception on the brain and the body.
 "I think that we need to take it very seriously, the idea that the way we're regulating fertility for women is by changing their hormones, because our hormones are a lot more than something that affects our period," she says.

 Advertisement

-There are many different formulations of the pill available, which is one of the reasons it impacts people differently, although this also comes down to individual hormone levels.
-"Some women’s normal hormones are so different to the level to what they are taking in the pill, which can make them particularly susceptible to the effects of those hormones and they can really feel a difference," explains Dr Sarah Welsh, a gynaecologist and cofounder of the sexual wellness brand HANX.
+There are 23 different formulations of the pill in the U.K., which is one of the reasons it impacts people differently, although this also comes down to individual hormone levels.
+"Some women’s normal hormones are so different to the level to what they are taking in the pill, which can make them particularly susceptible to the effects of those hormones and they can really feel a difference," explains Sarah Welsh, a gynecologist based in the U.K. and cofounder of the sexual wellness brand HANX.
 For other women, the level of hormones in the pill might not differ too much from their normal level, so they’re not as affected by taking it.

 Advertisement